kitos9112/go-http-proxy/README.md

 - Supports both HTTP and HTTPS.
 Forwards HTTPS traffic using the HTTP CONNECT method.
 - Provides an option to increase verbosity to log detailed information about the traffic.
 - Supports custom TLS certificates (`-cert` and `-key` flags).
+- Auto-generates a self-signed x509 certificate for local development.

 ## Limitations